Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 title: RPCs vs NetworkVariables Examples
 sidebar_label: RPCs vs NetworkVariables Examples
 ---
-This page contains examples of how `RPC`s or `NetworkVariable`s have been used in the Small Coop Sample (Boss Room Project).
-It should provide some guidance on when to use `RPC`s or `NetworkVariable`s in your own projects.
+This page has examples of how the Small Coop Sample (Boss Room) uses `RPC`s and `NetworkVariable`s.
+It gives guidance on when to use `RPC`s versus `NetworkVariable`s in your own projects.

 See the [RPC vs NetworkVariable](rpcvnetvar.md) tutorial for more information.